brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/PrintService-Operacional-EventLogs.md

 #### d.
 Create New Registry Items

-For each registry value defined in the `.reg` file, create a corresponding registry item in the GPO:
+For each registry value defined in the `PrintService-Operacional-EventLogs.reg` file, create a corresponding registry item in the GPO:

 1. **Right-click** on **Registry** and select **"New"** → **"Registry Item"**.